 Which of the following analyses is not considered an essential statistical component of an organization's affirmative action plan? the workforce analysis the availability analysis the compensation analysis the incumbency vs. availability analysis

-The __________ is the lead federal agency that administers and enforces Executive Order 11246, affirmative action programs for minorities and females, the Rehabilitation Act of 1973, and the Vietnam Era Veterans Readjustment Act of 1974. the Office of Federal Contract Compliance Programs (OFCCP) the Office for Civil Rights (OCR) the Equal Employment Opportunity Commission (EEOC) the Occupational Safety and Health Administration (OSHA)

-Federal affirmative action guidelines specifically prohibit quotas.
+edeFederal affirmative action guidelines specifically prohibit quotas.
 True False

 Equal opportunity and affirmative action programs guarantee that members of minority groups will be selected over non-minority applicants.
 True False

-Reverse discrimination occurs when a more qualified member of a non-protected class (generally white males) is not hired or promoted in favor of a member of a protected class.
+Discrimination occurs when a more qualified member of a non-protected class (generally white males) is not hired or promoted in favor of a member of a protected class.
 True False